 - 20. Click on Bold in the Font style list, click on 12 in the Size list, and click on the OK button.
-Your name is now displayed in a larger bold font.
-The text box will expand so that it can accommodate the larger font. - 21.
+Your name is now displayed in a larger bold font, and the text box expanded to accommodate the larger font. - 21.
 Click on the text box and resize it to be about 3 inches wide.